rakyll/hey/README.md

   -d  HTTP request body.
   -D  HTTP request body from file.
 For example, /home/user/file.txt or ./file.txt.
   -T  Content-type, defaults to "text/html".
+  -U  User-Agent, defaults to version "hey/0.0.1".
   -a  Basic authentication, username:password.
   -x  HTTP Proxy address as host:port.
   -h2 Enable HTTP/2.

+  -rt    Number of seconds between ramping up workers.
+Default is 0 (disabled; no ramp up).
+  -rstep Number of workers to ramp up.
+Default is 1.
+Only useful together with -rt.
+  -rmax  Maximum number of workers to add.
+Default is 0 (unlimited).

   -host	HTTP Host header.